 - Non-Union Participant Agreement: For programs not affiliated with Union College

 - Alcohol and Drug Policy: For all programs.

 - Behavior Agreement: Only for fall term programs going to Australia, Brazil, Ireland and Vietnam.

 - Passport - A copy of the biographical page of the student's passport is required for all programs going abroad.

 - Medical Form - Students are required to have a physical within six months of their program departure date.
-If they are unable to see their physician and/or are not yet within the window of a covered physical, Union's Wicker Wellness will allot certain days each term for the study abroad physicals, and the visit is has a $25 cost that will be charged to the student's account.
+If they are unable to see their physician and/or are not yet within the window of a covered physical, Union's Wicker Wellness will allot certain days each term for the study abroad physicals.
+The visit has a $25 cost that will be charged to the student's account.
 It is important to note that the days announced will be only the days when this service is provided.

 - Medical Form for the fall term to Australia